JAlcocerT/JAlcocerT/content/blog/dev-serverless.md

 ### Firebase Auth x SSG x CF Workers

-Yes, you can combine Firebase Authentication with an Astro static site deployed to Cloudflare Pages to protect certain pages.
+&ou can combine Firebase Authentication with an Astro static site deployed to Cloudflare Pages to protect certain pages.

 However, because Astro in "static" mode builds a purely static site, you cannot use server-side authentication directly on the pages themselves.